-When compiling the preprocessed COBOL code files, the compiler needs to be able to find the ECOBPG library text files in the PostgreSQL include directory.
-Therefore, you might have to use the -I option when invoking the compiler.
+When compiling the preprocessed COBOL code files, the compiler needs to be able to find the library files in the PostgreSQL include directory.

 Programs using COBOL code with embedded SQL have to be linked against the libecpg library, for example using the linker options.